mikko-apo/ki-repo/docs/ki_commands.md

 ### Examples for default script loading:
     ki pref use
-    - shows list of automatically loading scripts. when ki starts up, it looks for all defined versions and loads all files tagged with ki-cmd ki pref use ki/http ki/ftp/123:ki-extra
+    - shows list of automatically loading scripts. when ki starts up, it looks for all defined versions and loads all files tagged with "ki" ki pref use ki/http ki/ftp/123:ki-extra
-    - scripts are loaded from two different version. ki/http uses latest available version and files tagged with "ki-cmd", ki/ftp uses specific version and files tagged with "ki-extra" ki pref use + ki/scp
+    - scripts are loaded from two different version. ki/http uses latest available version and files tagged with "ki", ki/ftp uses specific version and files tagged with "ki-extra" ki pref use + ki/scp
     - adds one more script package version ki pref use - ki/scp ki/ftp/123:ki-extra